keu/docs/software/upgrade-astronomer.md

     ```
 3. Upgrade Kubernetes to version 1.22.

+### Upgrade to Astronomer Software 0.32

+#### Upgrade to Postgres 15

+Astronomer Software uses Postgres 15 by default.
+If you aren't using an off-cluster database solution, Astronomer recommends that you configure Astronomer Software to stay on Postgres 11.18.0-1 when you upgrade to 0.32.
+To do so:

+- Set `global.postgresql.image.tag=11.18.0-1` in your `config.yaml` file.
+- Complete the upgrade as documented.

+You can then upgrade to Postgres 15 after the upgrade is complete.
+See [How to upgrade PostgreSQL in Docker and Kubernetes](https://www.cloudytuts.com/tutorials/docker/how-to-upgrade-postgresql-in-docker-and-kubernetes/).

+#### Renamed feature flag in Helm configuration

+The `astronomer.houston.config.deployments.sysAdminScalabilityImprovementsEnabled` flag has been deprecated and replaced with `astronomer.houston.config.deployments.performanceOptimizationModeEnabled` for improved performance across additional Software UI views.

+If you set `sysAdminScalabilityImprovementsEnabled` in your `config.yaml` file, replace it with `performanceOptimizationModeEnabled` before upgrading.
+If you don't replace the key, the upgrade will fail.

 ### Upgrade to Astronomer Software 0.31

 #### New default resource limits and requests